‘We want to help’: As overdose deaths spike, beds lay empty at long-term Surrey rehab centre - BC Local News

 “So when I see the overdoses, I just find it extremely sad to see open beds,” he said.

-Aside from the businesses – some of which the students work at – the property includes a library, gymnasium, workout space, theatre, computer room, kitchen, presentation room, medical office, therapy rooms, cafeteria, game room and meditation garden.
+Aside from the businesses – where some of the students work– the property includes a library, gymnasium, workout space, theatre, computer room, kitchen, presentation room, medical office, therapy rooms, cafeteria, game room and meditation garden.

 Volken and Whiteside said the purpose of the academy was to create an environment designed to give people with addictions the time for their brain to heal itself in the absence of drug use.
-As the brain is healing, the programs are designed to teach emotional and behaviour self regulation and important life-skills and work ethic.
+As the brain is healing, the programs are designed to teach emotional and behaviour self-regulation and important life-skills and a work ethic.

-One of the ways they do this, Volken explained, is by introducing stress into the students lives and then giving them an opportunity to discuss it openly in “counter groups” of up to 20 other students.
+One of the ways they do this, Volken explained, is by introducing stress into the students lives and then giving them an opportunity to discuss it openly in “encounter groups” of up to 20 students.

-SEE ALSO: Surrey’s John Volken commits $1 million to British Columbia Centre on Substance Use

-“Sometimes counter groups are pretty basic, pretty boring sometimes,” Volken said, who at times participates in the discussions.
+“Sometimes encounter groups are pretty basic, pretty boring sometimes,” said Volken, who at times participates in the discussions.
 “Sometimes they are intense, you feel like you can cut the air into pieces.
 And there are tears, and there are breakthroughs… The students cry for the first time because their feelings have been numbed over the years.”

-What makes the counter groups different from other group therapies is that after the twice-weekly sessions, students go back to living and working with each other.
+What makes the encounter groups different from other group therapies is that after the twice-weekly sessions, students go back to living and working with each other.

 “When people are out (on the streets), they’re being judged.
 And because they’re being judged, they manipulate.
 They lie about themselves, and that by itself is toxic.
 Now when they come here, we tell them from day one that keeping secrets keeps you sick.
 They have to learn to trust each other and they do,” Volken said.

-An example of a breakthrough at the counter group, chairwomen of the Academy’s board of directors Sue Richards de Wit said, was one of the student’s asked Volken if he remembered an incident when somebody broke a window at the Academy and stole a number of televisions.
+An example of a breakthrough at the encounter group, chairwomen of the Academy’s board of directors Susan Richards de Wit said, was when one of the students asked Volken if he remembered an incident when somebody broke a window at the Academy and stole a number of televisions.

-The student confessed to the crime during a counter group session, and Volken’s reaction was to stand up and give the man a hug.
+The student confessed to the crime during a encounter group session, and Volken’s reaction was to stand up and give the man a hug.

 “Just imagine, bottling up all of the feelings they had about themselves and others.
 Here, it’s our aim to let go,” Volken said, adding that the students learn to be forgiven, and also to forgive.